Skip to main content Skip to navigation

 Module Description

 This module aims to introduce students to the key events, people, and ideas of the French Revolution both in mainland France and in the Caribbean through contemporary sources.
 A range of material will be used, from the Déclarations des droits de l'homme, to short pamphlets and plays, to caricatures and Robespierre's speeches, to the words of the Marseillaise.
 By the end of the module, students will be able to assess both the impact of the French Revolution and the role of culture and of the writer in times of revolution, when censorship, rhetoric and propaganda all have a part to play.
 We will also explore the ongoing relevance of the Revolution for modern France.
+One week of the module will be spent in the Modern Records Centre on campus handling revolutionary plays and other contemporary documents.
 Students will have the opportunity to develop their research skills and their own interests in the assessment for the module.

-Short lectures will be pre-recorded and available online so that we can have longer seminar discussions.
-Everyone will have the opportunity to do a group presentation to practise oral presentation skills before the final assessment.
+The module will be co-taught by Kate Astbury and Pierre Botcherby and the teaching will be organised into lectures ans seminars.
+Everyone will have the opportunity to do a group presentation to practise oral presentation skills before their final individual assessment.

 Illustrative reading list